Kaleab-A/plot-organizer/README.md

 - ✅ SEM-aware shared axes across grouped plots
 - ✅ Automatic aggregation of duplicate values
 - ✅ Plot settings for position and spanning
-- ✅ Grid management (add/remove rows/cols)
+- ✅ Grid management (add/remove rows/cols, reset to default)
 - ✅ Whole-grid export to PDF/SVG/EPS/PNG

 See `design.md` for the complete design plan and `QUICKSTART.md` for usage guide.